A reduced-order model for advection-dominated problems based on Radon Cumulative Distribution Transform: RCDT implementation and applications

-The error values for all the RCDT test cases can be found in \cref{tab:tests}.
-Notably the error for the standard Gaussian case is an order of magnitude lower than all other examples tested, whereas the least accurate reconstruction was in the circle edge case.
+The error values for all RCDT test cases can be found in \cref{tab:tests}.
+Notably, the error for the standard Gaussian case is an order of magnitude lower than all other examples tested, whereas the least accurate reconstruction was in the circle edge case.
 Of our examples, the Gaussian case is the example where the inputs to the CDT function from the Radon transform algorithm most resemble a well-defined, smooth probability density function.
-Seeing as the CDT is defined from the space of smooth probability density functions, it is natural that this example returns the most consistent result, compared to the others where the input to the CDT are less well-defined or non-smooth.
+Seeing as the CDT is defined from the space of smooth probability density functions, it is natural that this example returns the most consistent result.
+This is compared to the others where the input to the CDT has sharper features.

-From the features seen and errors encountered with these test examples, we can gain some insight as to how useful the RCDT may be when applied to the area of CFD.
-Firstly, the fact that many examples of CFD data will not exhibit sharp discontinuities is helpful for the RCDT, because although it does deal with sharp boundaries, it is much less error-prone when used on smooth transitions and boundaries.
-Another feature seen is the rounding of edges and addition of zero values along the non-zero borders of the inverted images.
-This could lead to problems when applied to CFD data and must be accounted for, if not resolved with a modified RCDT algorithm.
-This is only a problem when the boundary values are non-zero, so in some cases e.g., interacting twin jet flows in \cref{fig:rcdt_prop_interp_test}, this is not an issue.